dfe-analytical-services/publication-self-assessment-copy/README.md

 ## Introduction

 A shiny app to provide a an easy to way to self-assess publications against RAP and other criteria.

+---

+## Environments

 This is deployed via the DfE visual studio and rsconnect subscriptions.
 There are three environments, all accessible to DfE AD:

 Production - https://rsconnect/rsc/publication-self-assessment